ancandi/YouTube-Mobile-URL-Shield-AB/README.md

 # Youtube Mobile URL Shield AB+ - Simple reload mechanic and unmute bottom bar accessibility for autoplay.
-**This is YT URL Shield AB+, a beta, data-lite, mobile front-end YouTube solution designed to prioritize speed and reliability over complex filtering.**
+**This is YT URL Shield AB+, A high-performance, data-efficient mobile YouTube browser script.
+Optimized for speed, reliability, and seamless autoplay restoration.**

-URL Shield offers a different path to achieving uninteruppted mobile youtube browsing.
+URL Shield offers a different path to achieving uninteruppted mobile YouTube browsing.
 Instead of fighting YouTube's encryption, it monitors the video state in real-time and reloads the page without video player interruptions seamlessly.
 This will continue to work even when other third-party extensions aren't working for this purpose.

 <br>

-## Get it from the Chrome Web Store (test.js):
+## Get it from the Chrome Web Store (Stable):
 [Youtube Mobile URL Shield AB+ – JavaScript](https://github.com/ancandi/YouTube-Mobile-URL-Shield-AB/raw/refs/heads/main/main/url-shield-ab+-latest.user.js)
 <br>

-## 🦊 Get it for Firefox (test.js):
+## 🦊 Get it for Firefox (Stable):
 [Youtube Mobile URL Shield AB+ – JavaScript](https://github.com/ancandi/YouTube-Mobile-URL-Shield-AB/raw/refs/heads/main/main/url-shield-ab+-latest.user.js)

 <br>

 ## 🛠️ How to use the Beta
-- Install the script via your preferred mobile userscript manager (Kiwi, Firefox, or Safari Userscripts).
+**`Install:`** Add the script to your mobile manager (Kiwi, Firefox, or Safar).
-- Navigate to any YouTube video.
-- Observe the automatic reload if an interruption is detected.
-- Tap the "Unmute" zone at the bottom of your screen to restore audio instantly.
+**`Browse:`** Open any YouTube video; the script silently monitors the player.
+**`Restore:`** When the "Tap to Unmute" bar appears, touch the zone to re-engage high-fidelity audio.

 ## 📝 Beta Notes
-- Data-Lite: This version is optimized to use the least amount of JavaScript possible, ensuring fast execution on older mobile devices.
+- Data-Lite: This version is optimized to have minimal JavaScript footprint, ensuring fast execution on older mobile devices.
 - Privacy First: URL Shield AB+ does not require any special permissions and does not track your browsing habits.
 - Future Updates: We are currently working on integrating "Shorts" removal, a "Black Background" player mode, and prioritizing data usage features for mobile phones for the next major release.